|Title:||Efficacy of an Organizational Skills Intervention for Middle School Students with ADHD|

 |Principal Investigator:||Langberg, Joshua||Awardee:||Virginia Commonwealth University|

-|Program:||Social and Behavioral Context for Academic Learning [Program Details]|
+|Program:||Social, Emotional, and Behavioral Context for Teaching and Learning [Program Details]|

 |Award Period:||4 years (8/1/2013-7/31/2017)||Award Amount:||$2,414,164|

-|Goal:||Efficacy and Replication||Award Number:||R305A130011|
+|Type:||Efficacy and Replication||Award Number:||R305A130011|

-Data Analytic Strategy: Data will be analyzed using an intent-to-treat approach with mixed-effects models to account for repeated-measures.
-The impact of baseline ADHD symptom severity, severity of organizational skills and homework problems, and comorbid symptoms of anxiety will be investigated as potential moderators of outcomes.
-Participants' use of organization and time management skills, including homework behavior, will be investigated as potential mediating variables using structural equation modeling to evaluate the key mechanisms of change through which improvement is made.
+Data Analytic Strategy: The researchers analyzed the data using an intent-to-treat approach with mixed-effects models to account for repeated-measures.
+They investigated impact of baseline ADHD symptom severity, severity of organizational skills and homework problems, and comorbid symptoms of anxiety as potential moderators of outcomes.
+They investigated participants' use of organization and time management skills, including homework behavior, as potential mediating variables using structural equation modeling to evaluate the key mechanisms of change through which improvement is made.
 They used moderator and mediator analyses to answer important questions about the types of students most likely to benefit from organizational skills intervention and the key mechanisms of change that lead to improved academic performance.

 Journal article, monograph, or newsletter

-Breaux, R.P., Langberg, J.M., Molitor, S., Dvorsky, M.R., Bourchtein, E., Smith, Z., and Green, C.D.
+Breaux, R.P., Langberg, J.M., Molitor, S.J., Dvorsky, M.R., Bourchtein, E., Smith, Z.R., & Green, C.D.
 (2018).
 Predictors and Trajectories of Response to the Homework, Organization, and Planning Skills (HOPS) Intervention for Adolescents with ADHD.
 Behavior Therapy, 50(1), 140-154.
 DOI: 10.1016/j.beth.2018.04.001.

 Langberg, J.M., Molitor, S.J., Oddo, L.E., Eadeh, H.M., Dvorsky, M.R., and Becker, S.P.
 (2017).
 Prevalence, Patterns, and Predictors of Sleep Problems and Daytime Sleepiness in Young Adolescents With ADHD.
 Journal of Attention Disorders, 1087054717690810.

-Langberg, J.M., Smith, Z.R., Dvorsky, M.R., Molitor, S.J., Bourchtein, E., Eddy, L.D., ... and Oddo, L.E.
-(2017).
-Factor Structure and Predictive Validity of a Homework Motivation Measure for Use With Middle School Students With Attention-Deficit/Hyperactivity Disorder (ADHD).
+Langberg, J.M., Smith, Z.R., Dvorsky, M.R., Molitor, S.J., Bourchtein, E., Eddy, L.D., Eadeh, H., and Oddo, L.E.
+(2018).
+Factor Structure and Predictive Validity of a Homework Motivation Measure for Use with Middle School Students with Attention-Deficit/Hyperactivity Disorder (ADHD).
 School Psychology Quarterly, 33(3), 390-398.

 Molitor, S.J., Langberg, J.M., Evans, S.W., Dvorsky, M.R., Bourchtein, E., Eddy, L.D., ... and Oddo, L.E.
 (2017).
 Evaluating the Factor Validity of the Children's Organizational Skills Scale in Youth with ADHD.
 School Mental Health, 9(2), 143–156.
 DOI: 10.1007/s12310-016-9205-0

 Molitor, S.J., Oddo, L.E., Eadeh, H.M., and Langberg, J.M.
 (2018).
 Executive Function Deficits in Adolescents With ADHD: Untangling Possible Sources of Heterogeneity.
-Journal of Emotional and Behavioral Disorders, 1063426618763125.
+Journal of Emotional and Behavioral Disorders, DOI: 10.1177/1063426618763125.

 Smith, Z.R., Becker, S.P., Garner, A.A., Rudolph, C.W., Molitor, S.J., Oddo, L.E., and Langberg, J.M.
 (2016).
 Evaluating the Structure of Sluggish Cognitive Tempo Using Confirmatory Factor Analytic and Bifactor Modeling With Parent and Youth Ratings.
 Assessment, 1073191116653471.

 Smith, Z.R., Breaux, R.P., Green, C.D., and Langberg, J.M.
 (2018).
 Evaluation of the Interplay Between Homework Motivation and Sluggish Cognitive Tempo in Youth With ADHD: Associations With Homework Performance.
-Journal of Attention Disorders, 1087054718763722.
+Journal of Attention Disorders, DOI: 10.1177/1087054718763722.